fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.2.0/New-AzureRmApiManagementIdentityProvider.md

 ```

 ### -ClientId
-Client Id of the Application in the external Identity Provider.
+Specifies the client ID of the Application in the external Identity Provider.
 It is App ID for Facebook login, Client ID for Google login, App ID for Microsoft.

 ```yaml